Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 For me, I could force-power-off the VM and restart--yep, all seemed OK.

 After several reboots I didn't see tons of inode rebuild errors and whatnot.
-The virtual machine survived the power hits A-OK.
+After many power cuts the virtual machine survived all power hits A-OK.

 So far, so good.